Goa City Tour

 Bom Jesus and Catedral of SE

 Shri Shantadurga Temple is a famous temple dedicated to the goddess Shantadurga, the goddess who acts as an intermediary between Vishnu and Shiva.
-The current Shanta Durga temple structure was built during the reign of Satara ruler Maratha Chhatrapati Shahu in 1738.
+In addition, the current Shanta Durga temple structure was built during the reign of Satara ruler Maratha Chhatrapati Shahu in 1738.
 The original site of the Shree Shantadurga Devi temple was in Keloshi.
 From there, the Devi was moved to Kavlem during the Portuguese rule.
-It can be visited until half a day.
+However, one can visit this temple till noon.

 Panji City and Fontainas

 Fontainhas is an old Latin Quarter in the city of Panaji in Goa, India.
-It still maintains its Portuguese influence today, particularly on an architectural level, such as narrow streets, old villas and buildings painted in bright colors.
-It is one such historic and charming neighborhood located in Panjim, the bustling capital of Goa.
-The beautiful neighborhood is a UNESCO World Heritage Site and has some of the grand traditional villas and villas that make it one of the must-see spots in Goa if you are looking to explore beyond Goa’s beaches
+However, it still maintains its Portuguese influence today, particularly on an architectural level, such as narrow streets, old villas and buildings painted in bright colors.
+In addition, it is one such historic and charming neighborhood is in Panjim, the bustling capital of Goa.
+Moreover, the beautiful neighborhood is a UNESCO World Heritage Site and has some of the grand traditional villas and villas that make it one of the must-see spots in Goa if you are looking to explore beyond Goa’s beaches

 Madgao and South Goa Beaches